-&lt;sup>2 Throughout this paper, the term "surplus" is used to refer to the growth of energy generating capacity in excess of reliability requirements.
+4 Throughout this paper, the term "surplus" is used to refer to the growth of energy generating capacity in excess of reliability requirements.
 Historically, planners sought to ensure sufficient energy availability to meet system adequacy standards.
-Wind resources brought on to displace fossil generation result in an abundance of low variable-cost energy capability beyond the minimal necessary amounts.
+Wind resources brought on to displace fossil generation result in an abundance of low variable-cost energy capability beyond the minimum amounts needed to meet resource adequacy criteria.

-&lt;sup>3 Low variable-cost resources are generating facilities with relatively low operating expenses.
-An important characteristic of such facilities is that they operate more frequently than other resources because relatively little is saved by reducing generation.
+5 Low variable-cost resources are generating facilities with relatively low operating expenses.
+An important characteristic of such facilities is that they operate more frequently than higher variable cost resources because relatively little is saved by reducing generation.
 Variable costs are mostly associated with the cost of fuel, which is zero for many renewable energy technologies.